kstenerud/concise-encoding/cte-specification.md

 Invalid encodings must not be used, as they will likely cause problems or even API violations in certain languages.
 A parser must halt processing when invalid data is detected.

- * A CTE document must not contain the NUL (u+000) character, reserved characters, or any invalid characters.
+ * A CTE document must not contain byte-order marks, reserved characters, or any invalid characters.
- * All UTF-8 sequences must be complete and valid (no partial characters, unpaired surrogates, etc).
+ * All UTF-8 sequences must be complete and valid.
+ * Control characters, non-printable characters, and zero-width characters must not be present in unescaped form.
  * Times must be valid.
 For example: `2000-2-30`, while technically encodable, is not allowed.
  * Containers must be properly terminated.
 Extra container endings (`}`, `]`, etc) are invalid.
  * All map keys must have corresponding values.
 A key with a missing value is invalid.